betterscientificsoftware/bssw.io/Articles/Blog/2022-02-sc21-correctness-workshop.md

 The workshop is attended annually by dozens of participants from several countries.
 Thirty four papers have been presented and published as part of the Correctness workshop over the past five years.
-The papers have touched on several topics of interest in scientific software, including correctness in MPI and OpenMP programs, floating-point error detection, data race checking, debugging tools, mixed-precision correctness, correctness in algorithms and applications, and correctness in emerging programming models.
+The papers have touched on numerous topics of interest in scientific software, including correctness in MPI and OpenMP programs, floating-point error detection, data race checking, debugging tools, mixed-precision correctness, correctness in algorithms and applications, and correctness in emerging programming models.